-As a result, I’m using Calibre now to convert Microsoft Word docs to EPUB.
+As a result, I’m using Calibre now to convert Microsoft Word docs to EPUB (check out my step-by-step guide on converting Microsoft Word Doc to EPUB with Calibre~).
 You can also upload your Microsoft Word doc to Draft2Digital which will then convert into a beautifully designed MOBI and EPUB.

 4. Set Kindle eBook Pricing

 We’re now at the last step: setting your Kindle eBook pricing.

 The first thing you need to do is choosing whether to Enroll your book in KDP Select.
 If you’re unsure about KDP Select Enrollment, you can check out my blog article where I share more details about KDP Select.
 Hopefully, this can help you make an informed choice~